rebeccapeltz/rag_313/README.md

 3. Activate the virtual environment:
     - `source .venv/bin/activate` (MAC, LINUX)
     - `.venv\Scripts\activate` (WINDOWS COMMAND PROMPT).
 4. Install packages: `pip install -r requirements.txt`.
-Run `pip check` to tet for broken requirements.
+Run `pip check` to test for broken requirements.
-5. Set up Docker to load and run the two models: ai/llama3.2 and ai/embeddinggemma
+5. Set up Docker Model Runner to load and run the two models: ai/llama3.2 and ai/embeddinggemma (above).
 6. Implement the Data Ingestion Pipeline (above).
 7. Run the app: `python app.py`.
 8. (Optional) If you're using this to learn how the RAG flow behaves, you can run the `app_debug.py` script to get information back at each step.